WolfpackIT/AppDevCourse/APPDEV-6-TONI/REVIEW.md

 As far as I can tell, no toast will be displayed upon success or error of the shout api POST call.
 I see the Toast class import, so perhaps you just forgot?

+#### Structure (+)
+I like the clear structure of the shout part of this assignment.
+You have a ReycyclerView with a different class for each list item, which makes it very easy to follow.
+The API call code in ShoutFragment is also nicely separated and clear.
+The only thing I'd change is add some comments to that part (ShoutFragment).